 When my friends and I graduated college just ten years ago, Facebook was barely getting off the ground—today, social media impacts pretty much every facet of our lives.
 The US Department of Labor has noted that 65% of today’s grade school kids will end up in jobs that haven’t been invented yet.
 More than one-third of Americans are freelancers (some 53 million Americans), and by 2020, that number could be as high as 60 million.
 According to the Bureau of Labor Statistics between 2006 and 2016, the average job tenure for all employees twenty-five and over was only five years.

 What all this suggests is that the US needs a new way of thinking about careers.
 We need to embrace instability and experimentation, and help the workforce of the future achieve what it actually wants: a way to make meaning, not just money.
 Unlike the career ladder mindset, which forces you to move in only one direction (up), let’s implement the lily-pad mindset, in which workers visualizes their career as a series of interconnecting leaps between different opportunities.
 What holds everything together are the roots of the lily pads—your purpose.
 Your roots may be driving you to do one thing now, but that thing may change in five years.
-The US needs to embrace instability and experimentation, and help the workforce of the future achieve what it actually wants.

 Now, this doesn’t mean you should quit your job every six months.
 This kind of hopping around will likely lead to personal frustration (and perpetual underemployment).
 Nor should everyone aim to be a career generalist, as scientific research has shown that skill mastery is a key motivation for fulfillment.
 But it does mean that you should be consistently questioning whether your current lily pad excites you, or is helping you make a valuable contribution to society.